postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 [pyo3](https://github.com/PyO3/pyo3) and [neon](https://neon-bindings.com/) are Rust crates that help with building native modules for Python and JavaScript.
 They provide systems that allow us to seamlessly interact with async code and native classes.

-Let's take a look at what Rust code that creates a Python and Javascript class looks like.
+Let's take a look at what Rust code that creates a Python class with [pyo3](https://github.com/PyO3/pyo3) and a JavaScript class with [neon](https://neon-bindings.com/) looks like.
 For ease of use, let's say we have the following struct in Rust:

 ```
 struct Database{